Style and Tone

 - Use the active voice, which emphasizes the person or thing doing the action.
 It is more direct and personal than the passive voice, which can be confusing or sound formal.

-- Use the passive voice only to avoid a wordy or awkward construction; when the action rather than the actor is the focus of the sentence; when the subject is unknown; or in error messages, when the user is the subject and might feel blamed for the error if the active voice were used.
+- Use the passive voice only to avoid a wordy or awkward construction; when the action rather than the doer is the focus of the sentence; when the subject is unknown; or in error messages, when the user is the subject and might feel blamed for the error if the active voice were used.

 - Be polite, supportive, and encouraging.
 The user should never feel condescended to, blamed, or intimidated.